bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 * The upgrade agent can be set by the upgrade master (crowdsale team's account), but accounts have to execute the upgrades themselves, which is a good trustless upgrade

-* TODO - CHECK AGAIN - Once the crowdsale if finalised, the token contract has the right elements for a trustless token contract
+* Once the crowdsale if finalised, the token contract has the right elements for a trustless token contract

 <br />